ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/gpu.md

 2022-12-20: We are still testing this feature.
 Although basic use-case testing has been done, Multi-Node Multi-GPU jobs still haven’t been thoroughly validated by end users.
 If you run into issues or have suggestions to make the documentation clearer, please reach out to [{{ site.cluster.email_support }}](mailto::{{ site.cluster.email_support }}).
 </div>

-We have setup a trial of multi-node GPU jobs on Wynton.
+We have set up a trial of multi-node GPU jobs on Wynton.
 This enables you to run jobs on all the GPUs of more than one server.
-To run a multi-node GPU, job, you must do the following:
+To run a multi-node GPU job, you must do the following:

 1) Submit to the MPI PE and request a number of slots equal to the number of GPUs you want to use.
 Assuming you want to use all A40s, the number